 What is TDS Challan?

-TDS challan needs to be kept since it is used for TDS return filing.
-Details like Challan Serial Number, BSR code, Tax Amount is compulsory while filing TDS return Quarterly.
+Challan needs to be kept in record since it is used for TDS return filing.
+While filing TDS return quarterly details such as Challan Serial Number, BSR code, Tax Amount is compulsory

 When to deposit TDS/TCS through challan ITNS 281?